tempbottle/leptos-routes/README.md

 ## What does it do?

 The `routes` proc-macro parses the module hierarchy and generates a struct for each individual route in your application.
-You can access these routes through your `routes` and any of its submodules.
+You can access these routes through your `routes` module and any of its submodules.
 The structure will be kept.

 ```rust
 let users_route = routes::Users;